-Dave Bozied Internships: Up to four positions are available for undergraduates majoring in the following:
+Dave Bozied Internships: Up to four positions are available in the following departments:

 Applicants must have a South Dakota address or be attending a South Dakota university.

 Chris Bauer Engineering Internships: Two positions are available for undergraduate engineering students.
 For one position, preference will be given to electrical engineering majors.
 SD residence is not required.

 The internships are in the memory of Chris Bauer, former electrical engineer for Sanford Lab.

 Job duties depend on experience level and skills and the needs of individual departments at Sanford Lab; some positions require students to work underground:

 Typical ‘job descriptions’ for internships in each department are given below.
 Specific tasks will vary with the needs of the department over the course of the summer.

 A communications internship at Sanford Lab typically focuses on one area of specialty in the mass communication arts.
 This could include journalism, public relations, graphic design, and/or video production.
 Regardless of the specialty the intern will be expected to create and modify content for public distribution through the Sanford Lab web sites, public events, and other internal and external channels.